Right-click for episode transcript

 MOLLY BLOOM: Well, let's get to Max's question.

-EZRA: What causes Down syndrome?
+MAX: What causes down syndrome?

-FIONA: People with Down syndrome are all unique.
+FIONA: People with down syndrome are all unique.

-EZRA: But having Down syndrome doesn't define who a person is.
+EZRA: But having down syndrome doesn't define who a person is.

 MOLLY BLOOM: Down syndrome is named after John Langdon Down, a British doctor who first described the condition way back in 1866.
 It wasn't until almost 100 years later, in the late 1950s, that scientists figured out it was caused by an extra chromosome.

-FIONA: What is chromosome?
+FIONA: What is a chromosome?

-MARK SANCHEZ: Let's take out our handy dandy zoom right here and zoom right in--
+MARC SANCHEZ: Let's take out our handy dandy zoom right here and zoom right in.

-- Zoom, zoom, zoom, zoom.
+- Zoom, zoom, zoom, zoom, zoom, zoom.

-MARK SANCHEZ: way in--
+MARC SANCHEZ: Way in--

-- Zoom, zoom, zoom, zoom, zoom, zoom--
+- Zoom, zoom, zoom, zoom, zoom, zoom, zoom, zoom, zoom, zoom, zoom, zoom.

-MARK SANCHEZ: --to our cells.
-Cells are those little units that make up our bodies, and our bodies are made up of a practically unimaginable number of them, many, many trillions of cells.
+MARC SANCHEZ: --to our cells.
+Cells are those little units that make up our bodies.
+And our bodies are made up of a practically unimaginable number of them-- many, many trillions of cells.
 In fact, there are more cells in just your body than there are people on Earth.
 There are a lot of cells.
+Now, let's take one of those cells and zoom in again.

-- Zoom, zoom, zoom, zoom, zoom, zoom, zoom.
+- Zoom, zoom, zoom, zoom, zoom.

 - Zoom, zoom.

-MARK SANCHEZ: Inside that nucleus are chromosomes, 46 to be exact-- 23 from the mother and a matching 23 from the father.
+MARC SANCHEZ: Inside that nucleus are chromosomes-- 46, to be exact.
+23 from one biological parent and a matching 23 from the other.
+Now, let's zoom in one more time--

-- Zoom--
+- Zoom.

+MARC SANCHEZ: --and a bunch of proteins called histones.
 Now, DNA is the blueprint for everything in your body.
 It tells the cells in your body what to become and what to do.
 DNA molecules themselves are really cool looking.

-Each DNA molecule is shaped like a long, skinny double helix.
+Each DNA molecule is shaped like a long, skinny, double helix.
 Picture a ladder that twists from one end to the other.
 So instead of going straight up, it kind of spirals from top to bottom.

-DNA strands are so long and skinny, they wouldn't fit inside the cell without being part of a chromosome.
+DNA strands are so long and skinny they wouldn't fit inside the cell without being part of a chromosome.
 In a chromosome, these DNA molecules wrap around the proteins like a thread wraps around a spool.
-It's a neat space saving trick.
+It's a neat space-saving trick.

 Scientists are hard at work trying to figure out what all the different sections of DNA do.
 These sections are called genes.
 Right now, for example, we know that two of the genes that affect eye color are located on chromosome 15.
 The gene that controls if you're lactose intolerant is on chromosome 2.